sleiendecker/cctaps/README.md

 # Purpose
 The idea of this app is to neatly display all beers at local Charm City bars in a sortable manner.
-Sortable fields include Beer Advocate ratings, style, and ABV.
+Sortable fields include ratings, style, and ABV.

 # Pre-Installation